-There are quite a few differences between one length irons and traditional irons.
+There are quite a few differences between single length irons and variable irons.
 Although the length may seem like the only noticeable difference, as we know in golf, one change will spark a series of results and impacts.

-The one length irons will be the same length as the seven iron in your set.
-This means that your pitching wedge and your four iron will all be the same length.
+One length irons are about the same length as a typical seven iron.
+This means that your pitching wedge and four iron will all be the same length.
 If you have ever compared the lengths of your golf irons, you probably noticed that the difference between the length of short and long irons is quite a bit.

 Having a set of irons that are all the same length is very different.
 So many golfers are accustomed to changing their stance and setup for each club they put in their hand; the physical differences of the single length irons will make this much more manageable for amateur golfers to figure out.

 I find that most golfers love the concept of shorter long irons, but some are fearful of longer short irons.
 I can tell you that it takes a bit of adjustment but is relatively easier than you would think.

 As golfers, we know that the length of the club can have an impact on ball flight.
 With single length irons, the clubs have precisely positioned centers of gravity to help improve ball flight.
 You will have no issues keeping the four iron down and getting the pitching wedges up high.
 In fact, most golfers find that the one length irons offer more consistent ball flight.

 The main concern for any player thinking about switching to one length irons in the distance.
 How can a shorter four iron go the same length as a traditional four iron?
 This is a great question.

 The answer comes down to two key factors in the golf swing: confidence and consistency.
 You can trust me that when your 4 iron is the same length as your 7 iron, you will instantly have more confidence in the club.